emad-elsaid/xlog/docs/Usage.md

 Usage of xlog:
   -activitypub.domain string
-        domain used for activitypub stream absolute URLs -activitypub.summary string
+        domain used for activitypub stream absolute URLs -activitypub.icon string
+        the path to the activitypub profile icon. mastodon use it as profile picture for example. (default "/public/logo.png")
+  -activitypub.image string
+        the path to the activitypub profile image. mastodon use it as profile cover for example. (default "/public/logo.png") -activitypub.summary string
         summary of the user for activitypub actor -activitypub.username string